 According to a MarketWatch article about the study, those costs include depreciation, gas, maintenance, insurance, finance charges, fees, and more.
 They don’t include car washes, parking, or parking tickets.
 For those intent on totaling all the costs, they also don’t include the cost of your time spent in traffic (although it seems unfair to blame that one on your car) or the portion of your mortgage devoted to your garage.

 How can you drive car costs down?
 MarketWatch suggested four steps:

 Don’t buy more than you need.
 Driving a small car will cost you about $2,000 less per year than driving a medium size care.

 Don’t buy new.
 The single biggest line item on AAA’s spreadsheet is depreciation.
 Buy a vehicle that’s one or two years old and much of that pain will already have been borne by the first owner.

 Read the manual.
 While it’s important to keep up with the maintenance of your vehicle, it’s also important not to over-maintain it.
 See how often the oil really needs to be changed by reading that little book in your glove compartment.

 Ask about insurance costs.
 A low sticker price doesn’t always translate into low insurance costs.
 Call your agent before you buy.

-We have other suggestions in our article Nine Keys to Buying a Car Without Busting Your Budget.
+We have other suggestions in our article, Putting the Brakes on Car-Buying Costs.
 How have you saved on the high cost of cars?